 Quality statements Quality measures SCORE 1 IF MET 0 IF UNMET REMARK/verification criteria cilities with HIV services also provides risk redu d associated materials.
-Condoms have at least of one month of shelf life before expiration, and be displayed so that they are easily [ HC1.1 Risk reduction interventions are in place non-expired condoms (latex and lubricant- compatible condoms) are available in the facility all the time, are easily accessible and promotion and education tools are available in the clinic 5 Observation AND Document review for each of the following bullets in they are met and 0 if they are unmet available condoms are not expired no stock out in the previous month easily accessible (in a bowl on the counter, in a dispenser, or distributed during the visit) regardless of whether they are sold (i.e., social marketing) or distributed for free promotion and education tools (e.g., pamphlets, flyers, posters) are available The facility routinely provides risk reduction counseling (e.g., condom use and other safer sex practices, alcohol and other drug reduction counseling, etc.) 10 • Penile model for demonstration CLIENT INTERVIEW Interview 5 patients on what the risks are
+Condoms have at least of one month of shelf life before expiration, and be displayed so that they are easily 1 1 HC1.1 Risk reduction interventions are in place non-expired condoms (latex and lubricant-compatible condoms) are available in the facility all the time, are easily accessible and promotion and education tools are available in the clinic Observation AND Document review 1 for each of the following bullets in they are met and 0 if they are unmet The facility routinely provides risk reduction counseling (e.g., condom use and other safer sex practices, alcohol and other drug reduction counseling, etc.) 10 Penile model for demonstration CLIENT INTERVIEW Interview 5 patients on what the risks are

-HIV CARE STANDAR D 2: Each facility has a reliable supply of of HIV te est kits and adult ARVs HC2.1 HIV test kits and ARV drugs supply management is ensured The facility has no stock-out of ARVs (1st line or 2nd line in the last month 2 Review Bin card (drug store) / stock management system Review ART register in last month and verify no delay in ART initiation no substitution of specific ARVs no appointment at short interval due to decrease ARV supply The facility had no stock-out of rapid test kits in the last month 2 Review Bin card (drug store) / stock management system Review register in VCT room if there is interruption HIV CARE STANDARD 3: For every HIV patient, competent and motiv vated staff are consistently available to provide routine care and manage com plications HC 3.1 Every HIV patient has access at all times to at least one skilled provider and support staff for routine care and a roster is used which is accessibly displayed in all areas, detailing the names of staff on duty, the times of their shift and their specific roles and responsibilities 1 Observation management of complications HIV patients received attention within the appropriate time for their condition as per facility policy on triage and waiting time 10 CLIENT INTERVIEW About timeliness All HIV patients were satisfied with thehealth- 10 CLIENT INTERVIEW care received Satisfied/Not satisfied all HIV patients were satisfied with the care and support from the facility staff 10 CLIENT INTERVIEW Satisfied/Not satisfied \geq 80% Staffs had a satisfactory performance appraisal on the previous month appraisal 5 Document review all staff reported to be "highly satisfied" with their job in relation to the working environment and support of hospital management 8 STAFF INTERVIEW Select 4 HCWs randomly and verify No staff is actively considering looking for a new job because of poor working environment and poor hospital management support 8 STAFF INTERVIEW Select 4 HCWs randomly and verify
+HIV CARE STANDARD 2: Each facility has a reliable supply of HIV test kits and adult ARVs HC2.1 HIV test kits and ARV drugs supply management is ensured The facility has no stock-out of ARVs (1st line or 2nd line in the last month Review Bin card (drug store) / stock management system Review ART register in last month and verify no delay in ART initiation no substitution of specific ARVs no appointment at short interval due to decrease ARV supply The facility had no stock-out of rapid test kits in the last month 2 Review Bin card (drug store) / stock management system Review register in VCT room if there is interruption HIV CARE STANDARD 3: For every HIV patient, competent and motiv ated staff are consistently available to provide routine care and manage com • HC 3.1 Every HIV patient has access at all times to at least one skilled provider and support staff for routine care and a roster is used which is accessibly displayed in all areas, detailing the names of staff on duty, the times of their shift and their specific roles and responsibilities 1 Observation management of complications HIV patients received attention within the appropriate time for their condition as per facility policy on triage and waiting time 10 CLIENT INTERVIEW About timeliness All HIV patients were satisfied with thehealth- 10 CLIENT INTERVIEW care received all HIV patients were satisfied with the care and support from the facility staff 10 Satisfied/Not satisfied CLIENT INTERVIEW Satisfied/Not satisfied ≥ 80% Staffs had a satisfactory performance appraisal on the previous month appraisal 5 Document review all staff reported to be "highly satisfied" with their job in relation to the working environment and support of hospital management 8 STAFF INTERVIEW Select 4 HCWs randomly and verify No staff is actively considering looking for a new job because of poor working environment and poor hospital management support 8 STAFF INTERVIEW Select 4 HCWs randomly and verify